pmiller2022/prawn_digital_output_labscript/prawndo.rst

     This is merely for simplicity under the most typical use case of adding standard digital output capability to a PrawnBlaster master pseudoclocking device.

-    When used in this way, the PrawnDO can share the Clockline with other devices (especially with other PrawnDO boards!), but it is not advisable to share a Clockline with devices that require many ticks (such as a DAQ).
+    When used in this way, the PrawnDO can share the Clockline with other devices, especially with other PrawnDO boards allowing for significant fan-out.
+    Nominally, the PrawnDO will ignore clock ticks from other devices on the same Clockline, such as a DAQ.
+    However, standard cautions should be taken when sharing a clockline between devices (i.e. don't overload the physical output driver with too many parallel devices, limit number of devices doing fast things at nearly the same times, validate critical timings/operations independently).

 The PrawnDO can also be triggerd from a standard DigitalOut Trigger.
 In this case, the `clock_line` argument is not used,